 Please do not hesitate to contact Sadika Sulaiman Hara at x7375 or Matt Kent, Student Conduct Officer, at x7502, should you have any questions or want to discuss a specific situation.

-COM CARE is located in your MyCOM portal under the quick links bar, or in the “Applications” tab.
+COM CARE is located in your MyCOM portal under the Employees or Students tabs.